Updated August 11, 2023

-By default, some of the options are already active in excel status bar like Count, Sum, Average, etc. However, what if we need some of them which are not active by default like Minimum, Maximum, etc?
-We need to customize the status bar so that these options can be active as well.
+By default, some options are already active in the Excel status bar, like Count, Sum, Average, etc. However, what if we need some of them which are not active by default, like Minimum, Maximum, etc.?
+We need to customize the status bar so these options can be active.

-- Now check (√) the options which you want to be displayed on the status bar (Like Minimum and Maximum).
+- Now check (√) the options you want to display on the status bar (Like Minimum and Maximum).

-- All the options having a check (√) in front of them are now active on the excel status bar.
+- All options with a check (√) in front of them are active on the Excel status bar.

-- You can also deselect/uncheck some of the options which you don’t want to see on the status bar.
+- You can also deselect/uncheck some options you don’t want to see on the status bar.

 Quite simple, yeah?

-Ready –It means the cell on which you have your cursor currently is ready to take user input from you.
-It can also be considered as in general state, where the cell has no input data.
+Ready –It means the cell on which you have your cursor is ready to take user input from you.
+It can also consider as in the general state, where the cell has no input data.

 Edit – It is quite like Enter.
-It means the cell is being edited (old data is being replaced by new data).
+It means the cell is being edited (new data replace old data).
 It is displayed when the user double-clicks the cell or presses F2 once.

 Point – It gets activated when the user enters a formula in a cell while providing other cells (which have data in them) as input to the formula.